Phil Jackson: Los Angeles Lakers (1999–2004, 2005–2011)

 On June 18, 2004, three days after the loss to the Pistons, the Lakers announced that Jackson would leave his position as Lakers coach.
 Jackson was seeking to double his salary from $6 million to $12 million on his expiring contract.
 He had a contract offer outstanding from the Lakers, but he had not acted on it.
 Winter said Jackson announced at the All-Star break that he would not want to return to the Lakers if Bryant returned.
 Many fans attributed Jackson's departure directly to the wishes of Bryant, as Lakers owner Dr. Jerry Buss reportedly sided with Bryant.
-Jackson, Bryant and Buss all denied that Bryant had made any explicit demand regarding Jackson.
+Jackson, Bryant, and Buss all denied that Bryant had made any explicit demand regarding Jackson.
 However, O'Neal, upon hearing General Manager Mitch Kupchak's announcement of the team's willingness to trade O'Neal and its intention to keep Bryant, indicated that he felt the franchise was indeed pandering to Bryant's wishes with the departure of Jackson.
 O'Neal's trade to the Miami Heat was the end of the "Trifecta" that had led the Lakers to three championship titles.

-That fall, Jackson released The Last Season, a book which describes his point of view of the tensions that surrounded the 2003–04 Lakers team.
+That fall, Jackson released The Last Season, a book that describes his point of view of the tensions that surrounded the 2003–04 Lakers team.
 The book was pointedly critical of Kobe Bryant.

 Without Jackson and O'Neal, the Lakers were forced to become a faster-paced team on the court.
 Though they achieved some success in the first half of the season, injuries to several players including Kobe Bryant and Lamar Odom forced the team out of contention, going 34–48 in 2004–05 and missing the playoffs for the first time in 11 years.
-Rudy Tomjanovich, Jackson's successor as coach, resigned midway through the season after coaching just 41 games, citing health issues not relating to his past bout with bladder cancer, which immediately led to speculation that the Lakers might bring Jackson back.
+Rudy Tomjanovich, Jackson's successor as coach, resigned midway through the season after coaching just 41 games, citing health issues not related to his past bout with bladder cancer, which immediately led to speculation that the Lakers might bring Jackson back.

-On June 15, 2005, the Lakers rehired Jackson.
-Jackson led the Lakers to a seventh-seed playoff berth.
+On June 15, 2005, preceding the 2005–06 season, the Lakers rehired Jackson.
+Jackson subsequently led the Lakers to a seventh-seed playoff berth for the 2006 playoffs.
 Once again promoting the notion of selfless team play embodied by the triangle offense, the team achieved substantial results, especially in the last month of the season.
 Jackson also worked very seamlessly with Bryant, who had earlier shown his desire to bring back Jackson to the bench.
 Bryant's regular-season performance won him the league scoring title and made him a finalist in MVP voting.
 However, the Lakers faced a tough 2006 first-round matchup against the second-seeded Phoenix Suns, who were led by eventual MVP winner Steve Nash.
 The Lakers jumped out to a 3–1 lead following a dramatic last-second shot by Bryant in overtime to win game four, but the Suns recovered to win the last three and take the series.
 It was the first time that a Jackson-coached team had failed to reach the second round of the playoffs.